openlabs/nereid-project/doc/source/tutorial.rst

-* **Tasks:** Every single project can have multiple tasks assigned to it. participant of the project can create tasks depending on the requirements to acheive the goal of the project as soon as possible.
+* **Tasks:** Every single project can have multiple tasks assigned to it. participant of the project can create tasks depending on the requirements to achieve the goal of the project as soon as possible.
 See `tasks`_.

 * **Time Sheets:** The timesheet module allow to track the time spent by employees on various tasks.
 This module also comes with several reports that